 The main entrance to the church – profusely decorated with statues – is reminiscent of the porches of the great French cathedrals.

 The interior consists of one wide nave illuminated by large, fifteenth-century stained-glass windows.
 The nave is flanked by aisles with twenty-eight side chapels.
 Of note here are the tombs of Count Ramón Berenguer I and his wife.

 One of the highlights inside the cathedral is the crypt below the Capella Major (chancel) which contains the sarcophagus of Santa Eulalia.
 The cathedral also has a beautiful choir at the center of the nave with magnificently carved choir stalls.
 The enclosure around the choir is decorated with reliefs that narrate the life of Santa Eulalia.

-The cathedral is famous for its fourteenth-century cloister, with a central courtyard surrounded by a marvelous Gothic portico.
+The cathedral is famous for its fourteenth-century cloisters, with a courtyard featuring a fountain which is surrounded by a marvelous Gothic portico.
 There are always thirteen geese in the courtyard.
 Each goose represents one year in the life of the martyr Santa Eulalia, a young girl allegedly tortured to death in the fourth century by the Romans for her religion.
 The cloister also contains a small museum with precious liturgical artifacts.